In 2026, VoC will not look the same as it does today.

 Listening to customers used to be the goal.
 In 2026, it will only be the starting point.

-VoC programs will be expected to help turn insight into action.
+Voice of Customer programs will be expected to help turn insight into action.
 Leaders will no longer be satisfied with knowing what customers feel.
 They will want to know what changed because of that feedback.

 This doesn’t mean VoC teams suddenly fix every problem.
 It means they help guide teams toward the next step and stay involved long enough to see progress.